 How to Establish Paternity in Arizona

-In our previous article, we reviewed exactly what paternity is in a legal sense.
+In our previous article, we reviewed what paternity is in a legal sense.
 We also discussed a few of the more common reasons why it is so important for a father or mother to have paternity legally established.
-Today, in the second installment on this matter, we will look more closely at how a man or woman can go about establishing paternity in the state of Arizona and the statutory language on the matter.
+Today, in the second installment on this matter, we will look more closely at how a man or woman can go about establishing paternity in the state of Arizona and the statutory language on the issue.

 Legal Avenues for Establishing Paternity